 Bake, covered, 30 minutes.
 Uncover; bake until cheese is melted, 10-15 minutes.

-Freeze option: Cover and freeze unbaked casseroles up to 3 months.
+Freeze option: Cover and freeze unbaked casseroles.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Bake, covered, 45 minutes.
-Uncover; bake until heated through, 10-15 minutes.
+Bake, covered, until heated through and a thermometer inserted in center reads 165°, about 45 minutes.
+Uncover; bake until cheese is melted, 10-15 minutes.
 Yield: 2 casseroles (6 servings each).

 Reviews for Chicken Cordon Bleu Bake